camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03c-experession-language.html.md

 information about the usage of Expression Language please read the [official documentation][].
 Especially the provided [examples][examples] give a good overview of the syntax of expressions.

-Within camunda BPM EL can be used in many circumstances to evaluate small script like expression.
+Within Camunda BPM, EL can be used in many circumstances to evaluate small script-like expressions.
 The following table provides an overview of the BPMN elements which support usage of EL.

 <table class="table desc-table">